Norsk-Tipping/kafka-connect-jdbc-flatten/README.md

      "person.address.address.street, personkey.keyint"

-     In case the key schema is not a structure but a primitive it is referenced as: suffix of root schema name (if absent the word root is used and to be used) + "." + "key"
+     In case the key schema is not a structure but a primitive it is referenced as: suffix of root schema name (if absent the word root is used) + "." + "key"

 ## flatten.pk_propagate_value_fields